boazsegev/facil.io/README.md

 [facil.io](http://facil.io) provides high performance TCP/IP network services to Linux / BSD (and macOS) by using an evented design and provides an easy solution to [the C10K problem](http://www.kegel.com/c10k.html).

 You can read more about [facil.io](http://facil.io) on the [facil.io](http://facil.io) website.

-**Notice**: The **master** branch is the development branch.
-Please select the latest release version by choosing the latest version available as a `tag` in the branch list.

 ## Three Quick Examples